samuelroland/galeriz/docs/docs.md

 - Gallery details: all pictures in the gallery and the name of the author
 - Author details: information about the author and a list of the associated categories
 - Create a gallery: Create a new gallery without any picture
-- Manage gallery's pictures: Upload new pictures, manage titles, delete existing ones and browse current pictures.
+- Gallery edition: Manage gallery details (title and description), upload new images, manage titles, delete existing images and browse current ones.

 #### MCD
 ![MCD](MCD.png)
 #### MLD
 ![MLD](MLD.png)

 #### Models
 ##### Layout